jversoza/MTEC2002/index.markdown

 * In-class labs
 * Close and summary

-There will be weekly homework.
+Course Work
+====
+The labs for each week will be purposely ambitious.
+Leftover material will be for take-home assignments.
+Consequently, there will be weekly homework.
 The only way to learn how to program is to actually program.   **A lot**.
 Roughly, the homework will consist of:
 * Readings
-* Programming exercises - to be turned in **electronically via github**
+* Left over lab work and short programming exercises
 	* Writing your own code
 	* Reading and modifying other people's code (including your peers)
 	* Will be executed using unit tests
 	* Will be run through pylint

+Homework policies:
+* To be turned in **electronically via github**
+* No later than the beginning of the following class (that is, the following Wednesay at 6:00 PM)

 Quizzes:
 * 4 x quizzes
 * Questions will be **very basic** (if you've done the homework, there's no need to prep!)

-There will also be two major projects that you are expected to work on outside of class.
+There will also be two major projects that you are expected to work on outside of class:
 * Midterm
 * Final